Bunjevac-Šokac Party (Serbia, 1991): Subsequent activities

 The BŠS never won another seat at the provincial level after 1992.
 Miroslav Vojnić Hajduk stood down as party leader in 1994 and was succeeded by Nikola Babić.
 Babić was elected to the Subotica city assembly in the 1996 Serbian local elections, but no other party candidates were successful on this occasion.

 The party contested the 1997 Serbian parliamentary election in affiliation with the Socialist Party of Serbia's electoral alliance, and Babić appeared in the fifth position (out of six) on the SPS's coalition list in Subotica.
 The list won two seats, and he did not receive a parliamentary mandate.

 The BŠS fielded two candidates in the 2000 local elections in Subotica: Babić and Nikola Vizen.
 Neither was elected.

 Serbia's Bunjevac National Council was established in 2002, (Note: It was formally known as the Bunjevac National Council of Serbia and Montenegro until 2006.) and its members were initially chosen by an electoral college of community leaders.
 Babić was elected to the council and became its first president, serving in the role from 2002 to 2010.

 Serbia adopted a system of proportional representation for local elections after 2000.
 The BŠS, now renamed as the Bunjevac Party, contested the 2004 local elections in Subotica under the new system and fell below the electoral threshold.

 By 2005, Darko Babić had succeeded Nikola Babić as party leader.
 In September 2005, Nikola Babić was expelled from the party.
 The officially stated reason for this decision was that the party disapproved of Babić's decision to take part in the Dužijanac harvest ceremonies in his capacity as chair of the Bunjevac National Council.

 The Bunjevac Party, under Darko Babić's leadership, contested the 2008 local election in Subotica and fared poorly, receiving less than one per cent of the vote.
 The party seems to have dissolved soon after this time; an article published in Nova srpska politička misao in 2010 indicates that it no longer existed.

-Re-estabishment of the Bunjevac Party in 2012
+Re-establishment of the Bunjevac Party in 2012

 A new political party called the Bunjevac Party was established in January 2012 and was officially registered with the Serbian government the following month.
 The party won a single seat in the 2012 local election in Subotica and afterward participated in a coalition government in the city.
 Although it was not the same organization, it had some connections to the BŠS's legacy; Nikola Babić was one of the party's candidates.

 The Bunjevac Party has not fielded a slate of candidates in any local election since 2012, but it is still listed on the state registry of parties as of 2025.